Arthur Scargill: Socialist Labour Party and retirement

 In 1996, Scargill founded the Socialist Labour Party after the Labour Party abandoned the original wording of Clause IV – advocating the public democratic ownership of key industries and utilities – from their constitution.
 He has contested two parliamentary elections.
 In the 1997 general election, he ran against Alan Howarth, a defector from the Conservative Party to Labour, who had been given the safe seat of Newport East to contest.
 In the 2001 general election, he ran against Peter Mandelson in Hartlepool.
 He lost on both occasions, winning 2.4% of the vote in Hartlepool at the 2001 general election.
 In May 2009, he was a candidate for the Socialist Labour Party for one of London's seats in the European Parliament.

-After stepping down from leadership of the NUM, Scargill became active in the UK's Stalin Society saying that the "ideas of Marx, Engels, Lenin and Stalin explain the real world".
+After stepping down from leadership of the NUM, Scargill became active in the UK's Stalin Society saying the "ideas of Marx, Engels, Lenin and Stalin explain the real world".
+In an address to members in 2000, Scargill celebrated the October Revolution, saying, "I am sick and tired of listening to the so-called 'experts' today who still criticise the Soviet Union and, in particular, Stalin."
 Scargill criticised Poland's Solidarity calling it an "anti-socialist organisation which desires the overthrow of a socialist state", which Scargill saw as deformed but reformable.

 The Guardian in February 2014 said that Scargill had become a recluse.
 He was not attending any of the events to commemorate the thirtieth anniversary of the 1984 strike at the NUM.
 Following Margaret Thatcher's death in April 2013, ITN made Scargill several offers for a five-minute interview, with the final offer reaching £16,000, but Scargill refused all the offers and did not speak to any media organisation.

 Scargill still occasionally gives interviews and makes appearances.
 An article published in The Times in August 2015 stated that Scargill had spoken to the Bakers, Food and Allied Workers Union conference in June 2015, and that he was due to appear alongside Jeremy Corbyn at the Orgreave Truth & Justice Campaign in September 2015.
 He gave a rare television interview to ITV News at that time.

 In 2017, Scargill spoke at an event in Cardiff setting out how British manufacturing could be rebuilt after Britain had left the European Union.
 He called for the cotton mills, steel plants and mines to be re-opened and that under EU rules, the government had not been able to subsidise the coal mines.
 He also stated regarding Brexit that "we should just invoke the first clause of Article 50 – and that means we could leave the EU tomorrow".

-In July 2021 he spoke at the Rebel Town Festival in Jarrow.
+In July 2021, Scargill spoke at the Rebel Town Festival in Jarrow.
 Scargill supported the 2022 United Kingdom railway strike, joining an RMT picket line in Wakefield on 21 June 2022.
 Scargill's appearance on the picket line was alluded to by Prime Minister Boris Johnson the next day at Prime Minister's Questions, accusing the Labour Party of "literally holding hands with Arthur Scargill".